RSS

 When I worked with investors, most of them ran spreadsheets.
 The most successful investors used a spreadsheet with a twenty-year time frame and removed emotion from the equation.

-Those wise investors also took into consideration changes predicted for the future, such as new construction, altered traffic flows, or government interference with their ability to achieve a decent return on their investment.
+Those wise investors also considered future changes, such as new construction, altered traffic flows, or government interference that could affect their ability to achieve a decent return on their investment.

 Morgan Housel wrote,” Financial decisions are not made in spreadsheets or textbooks.”